 - Resident’s Wetland Guide (PDF)

 - Wetland Management Worksheet (PDF) - Residential Buffer Alterations

 The city encourages residents that live on a wetland to protect the wetland and its upland buffer.
 The two most important steps you can take are:

 - Reduce fertilizer and pesticide use near the wetland.

 - Establish a buffer of native vegetation along the wetland edge.

 Restoring the wetland edge can be tricky so you’ll want to do your homework before getting started.
-Take a tour of the shoreline plantings at Lake Phalen to see some of the shoreline plants in bloom.
-Stop by Maplewood Nature Center to browse their library, which includes books on plants, wildlife, and restoration.
-And contact your local watershed district - the districts covering Maplewood have cost-share programs to help residents with landscape projects that help protect water quality.
+Contact your local watershed district - the districts covering Maplewood have cost-share programs to help residents with landscape projects that protect water quality.